-College Values Online presents our ranking of the best value college majors for 2017-2018.
+College Values Online presents our ranking of the best value college majors.
 Choosing a college major is a very personal thing.
 Everybody has an opinion.
 The purpose of this ranking of the best value college majors is not to tell you what you should major in.
 Instead we seek to provide you with information so you can make the best decision for you.
 Ultimately the best value college major is one that will allow you to support yourself and be fulfilled in your work.
 That being said, when it comes to monetary value, not all college majors are created equal.
 The high paying jobs available to graduates of the following programs more often than not only require a bachelor’s degree.
 Being able to start your career without pursuing a higher level degree immediately adds years of earning and value.
 They all have high starting pay, and are the highest paying jobs regarding median salary that you can hold with just an undergraduate degree.
-We hope this ranking of the best value college majors will help you make an informed decision about college.
+We hope this ranking of the best college majors will help you make an informed decision about college.
 Information on our ranking methodology and sources is available at the end of the article.
 The job statistics for each college major were pulled from the high value jobs available to holders of that degree requiring only a bachelor’s.

 #15.
 Communications with Public Relations Minor